Contemporary Issues in Sustainability and Corporate Reporting ACCFIN5265

 By the end of this course students will be able to:

-1. Evaluate theories and practices in sustainability reporting.
+1. Evaluate theories and practices related to sustainability and corporate reporting.

-2. Analyse companies' decision-making in sustainability reporting and identify factors affecting their decisions.
+2. Analyse the decision-making of companies and organisations in sustainability reporting and practice and identify factors affecting their decisions.

-3. Critically discuss potential consequences of companies' decisions in sustainability reporting.
+3. Critically discuss potential consequences of companies' decisions in sustainability and corporate reporting.

 4. Critically evaluate current developments in sustainability reporting and regulations.